nikhil5hah/sports-analysis/CONTRIBUTING.md

 ## 🙏 Recognition

-Contributors will be recognized in:
+Contributors will be recognised in:
 - CONTRIBUTORS.md
 - Project documentation
 - Release notes